SecurityRiskAdvisors/covid19-payloads/macros/README.md

 ### Gamaredon

 1. Change URL in gamaredon.vba (anything benign will work - no data is being exfiltrated)
-2. Save a document (.doc/.docm) containing the gamaredon.vba macro as template and upload to some HTTP(S) site
+2. Save a document containing the gamaredon.vba macro as template (.dotm) and upload to some HTTP(S) site
 	- the macro uses MSXML to make HTTP requests -> in the macro editor, add a reference to "Microsoft XML, v6.0" (Tools -> References)
-3. Set the URL to the document from step 2 as the template URL in a new document
+3. Set the URL to the document from step 2 as the template URL in a new document (Developer -> Document Template)

 ### Talos